Production of the triply heavy $\Omega_{ccc}$ and $\Omega_{bbb}$ baryons at $e^+e^-$ colliders: Production of THE and at colliders

-The production of $\Omega_{QQQ}$ at $e^+e^-$ colliders can be factorized into two parts, the short-distance coefficient corresponding to the production of the three $Q\bar{Q}$ pairs and the long-distance matrix element describing the three heavy quark $Q$ coupling to the triply heavy baryon $\Omega_{QQQ}$.
 In the heavy quark limit, the dependence of the short distance on the momenta, $q_1$ and $q_2$, can be neglected in the leading order.
-Namely, the momenta of the produced three identical heavy quarks are the same.
+Namely, the momenta of the produced three identical heavy quarks can be treated as the same.
 As a result, the long-distance matrix is proportional to the wave function of the baryon at the origin,